NVIDIA/NeMo-Skills/docs/tutorials/posts/llama-nemotron-super-v1.5-evals.md

 ### Reasoning-on Results

+The eval jobs also launch a dependent job to perform metrics calculation and store the result in a file called `metrics.json`.
+In our running example, for a benchmark such as aime25, the `metrics.json` would be located at `/workspace/llama_nemotron_49b_1_5/eval-results/aime25/metrics.json`.
-We use the `summarize_results` pipeline to calculate the evaluation metrics, for all but BFCL where the metrics are calculated as part of the evaluation job itself.
+This metrics calculation is done typically by the `summarize_results` pipeline, except in the case of BFCL where the metrics are calculated by a BFCL specific script because BFCL has a specific way of combining subtask accuracy to obtain the overall accuracy.

-The following results were obtained by running the command:
+To print the results for these benchmarks (except for BFCL), we could rerun the `summarize_results` script manually as follows:
 ```bash
 ns summarize_results --cluster=local /workspace/llama_nemotron_49b_1_5/eval-results/{BENCHMARK}
 ```